December 23, 2020

 Dogs allowed: On leash

-The Monterey Bay Coastal Trail is perhaps the most scenic hike you’ll ever go on.
+When looking for an especially picturesque hiking trail in Monterey County the Monterey Bay Coastal Trail is perhaps the most scenic hike you’ll ever go on.
 The crystal-clear waters reflect the beauty of the coast as you inhale the crisp air—the experience is as refreshing as it gets.
 The Monterey Bay Coastal Trail meanders back and forth through the rugged landscape and offers several side trails that are just waiting to be explored.
-Hiking here is basically meditating; your body and soul will thank you.
+As one of the most unique things to do in Monterey, hiking here is basically meditating; your body and soul will thank you.

 Spanish Bay Trail